-- a) Actionable anomaly: Anomalies that may exceed acceptable limits based on the operator's anomaly and pipeline data analysis. - b) DGLLC Pipeline: The natural gas pipeline that extends from the connection to the Enstar Natural Gas 20-inch Beluga natural gas pipeline to the DGLLC mine site.
+- 27) Nomenclature: Defines technical terms used for strain-based design throughout these SBD Conditions. - a) Actionable anomaly: Anomalies that may exceed acceptable limits based on AGDC's anomaly and pipeline data analysis. - b) The Alaska LNG Pipeline: The mainline gas pipeline that extends from the Prudhoe Bay Gas Treatment Plant to the LNG Plant in Nikiski, Alaska.